-4.14.1 In accordance with a predetermined schedule and procedure, the laboratory's executive management shall periodically conduct a review of the laboratory's quality system and testing and/or calibration activities to ensure their continuing suitability and effectiveness, and to introduce necessary changes or improvements.
-The review shall take account of:

-- the suitability of policies and procedures; - reports from managerial and supervisory personnel; - the outcome of recent internal audits (see 4.13); - corrective and preventive actions; - assessments by external bodies; - the results of interlaboratory comparisons or proficiency tests; - changes in the volume and type of the work; - client feedback; - complaints; and - other relevant factors, such as quality control activities, resources and staff training.

-NOTE 1 A typical period for conducting a management review is once every 12 months.

-NOTE 2 Results should feed into the laboratory planning system and should include the goals, objectives and action plans for the coming year.
-NOTE 3 A management review includes consideration of related subjects at regular management meetings.

-4.14.2 Findings from management reviews and the actions that arise from them shall be recorded.
+- 4.15.1 In accordance with a predetermined schedule and procedure, the laboratory's top management shall periodically conduct a review of the laboratory's management system and testing and/or calibration activities to ensure their continuing suitability and effectiveness, and to introduce necessary changes or improvements.
+The review shall take account of: - the suitability of policies and procedures; - reports from managerial and supervisory personnel; - the outcome of recent internal audits (see 4.13); - corrective and preventive actions; - assessments by external bodies; - the results of interlaboratory comparisons or proficiency tests; - changes in the volume and type of the work; - customer feedback; - complaints; - recommendations for improvement; - other relevant factors, such as quality control activities, resources and staff training. - NOTE 1: A typical period for conducting a management review is once every 12 months. - NOTE 2: Results should feed into the laboratory planning system and should include the goals, objectives and action plans for the coming year. - NOTE 3: A management review includes consideration of related subjects at regular management meetings. - 4.15.2 Findings from management reviews and the actions that arise from them shall be recorded.
 The management shall ensure that those actions are carried out within an appropriate and agreed timescale.